-The profession of architect is a regulated one in Canada.
-Provincial and territorial regulatory bodies of architects set the standards for entry into the profession and issue licenses to those who meet the qualifications.
+The architect profession is regulated in Canada.
+Provincial and territorial regulatory bodies of architects set the entry standards into the profession and issue licenses to those who meet the qualifications.

 2. Skills Development